RawKitMan/GIFtastic/README.md

 # GIFtastic
-Here's a way you can see all your favorite GIFS!!
+Here's a way you can see all your favorite GIFS....or at least GIFs of a particular thing you like.
+The user can click any of the preloaded GIF topic buttons and see 25 GIFS related to that topic.
+I could add a limit aspect but....why....GIFS are freakin great!!!
+Every GIF is pulled from GIPHY's API and will start off still when loaded onto the page.
+The user has to click the loaded GIF in order for it to play.
+If the user wants the GIF to pause back to the still, the user needs to click on the GIF again.
+So freakin fun.